Gideon Scheepers: Trial and execution

 Scheepers faced 16 charges in a court martial: 7 of murder, 1 of attempted murder, 1 that he placed a prisoner in the enemy's line of fire, 1 of maltreatment of a POW, 3 of assault, 2 of malicious injury to property and 1 of arson (15 incidents).
 54 witnesses were called to testify for the prosecution.
-Scheepers appointed his own attorney Carl Auret to defend him.
+Scheepers did not appoint his own attorney but the military court appointed Tom Auret to supposedly "defend" Scheepers and not Carl Auret.

+First accusation: Murder of two native spies at Sekretariskraal in the district of Murraysburg.
+Scheepers: As far as I know, those natives were captured by Commandant Kritzinger or Fouché's men; I was not in a council of war and did not see the prisoners either.(Note: The historical Dutch term used in the original text is in modern historical context translated as native or Black.)

+Third accusation: "Murder" of the native at Barrington's place, Jansenville district.
+Scheepers: Of this native I know absolutely nothing, nor was I aware that "according to testimony against me," there was any prisoner of that nature.
+Fouché and Malan were also camped at the same location.

+I will do all the rest later until accusation thirteen.

 Scheepers was convicted on all counts except one of the murder charges.
 He was sentenced to death.
 On 18 January 1902 he was executed by firing squad, while tied to a chair.
 He was reburied during the night in an unknown grave, and to this day his place of burial is unknown.